arviz-devs/arviz/doc/source/schema/schema.md

 should be assumed to be present in the `sample_stats` group.
 The convention below serves to ensure that if a variable is present with one of these names it will correspond to the definition given in front of it.
+Moreover, some `sample_stats` may be constant throughout the sampling process; these variables don't need to have any sampling dimensions.

-The name convention used for `sample_stats` variables is the following:
+:::{dropdown} Naming convention used for `sample_stats` variables
+:icon: list-unordered

 * `lp`: The joint log posterior density for the model (up to an additive constant).
 * `acceptance_rate`: The average acceptance probabilities of all possible samples in the proposed tree.